Kremilly/MyBlog/contents/docs/statslangs.md

 ---
 Title: Statslangs
+Description: Explore Your GitHub Language Statistics, discover your most used languages.
 Category: API
 ---
-Explore Your GitHub Language Statistics: Discover Your Most Used Languages
+Explore Your GitHub Language Statistics: Discover Your Most Used Languages.

 ### Example of request